delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find Inmate Records In Delaware?

-Physical copies of Delaware inmate records may be requested from the Delaware Department of Correction.
-Requestors may contact the DDOC by mail, in person, or online, by sending a written request.
+Physical copies of Delaware inmate records may be requested from the Delaware Department of Corrections.
+Requestors may contact the DDOC by mail, in person, or online by sending a written request.
 Ensure that the request contains all available information about the inmate to assist the DDOC with finding the records.
 Note that copying charges may apply.
 Send the documents to:

 245 McKee Road